How to build website

-About Page: This page should provide an overview of your business, its people, its vision or mission statement, and any other identifying information you want to share with customers can all be found on the “About” page.
+Your company’s history, its people, its vision or mission statement, and any other identifying information you want to share with customers can all be found on the “About” page.

 Pages Specific To Your Business

-- Menu Page: If you operate a restaurant, then you absolutely need to create a menu page.
-When searching for your menu online, you don’t want your customers to only find blurry images of your physical menu.
+- If you own a cafe or diner, you should definitely make a menu page.
+When searching for your menu online, you don’t want customers to find only blurry images of your physical menu.

 Calls To Action

-While not a specific page type, calls to action are an extremely important part of any properly functioning website.
+Though they aren’t technically a page type, calls to action are crucial to the success of any website.

 How To Create a CTA

-Creating strong CTAs really depends on the action you want customers to do is the most important factor in crafting effective calls to action.
+What you want customers to do is the most important factor in crafting effective calls to action.
 Different situations call for different tactics, but, in general, effective CTAs take the form of a button or link that moves a customer further down the purchasing funnel.
-Here are some examples:
+Instances of this are as follows:

-- Text that reads, “How To Reach Us” alongside a phone number or contact form can make an effective CTA for customers on your contact page.
+- The phrase “How to Reach Us” in combination with a phone number or contact form can serve as an effective call to action for visitors to your contact page.